Leonardo DiCaprio as Jay Gatsby, eagerly romantic millionaire and bootlegger

 His collar pin is a “barbell” style with two spheres on each side of the collar where it pokes out.
 As he’s not a hooligan, Gatsby would have had this shirt ready-made with holes for the barbell pin… something one would hardly find off-the-rack these days.
 But that’s what good bespoke shirt-makers are for, isn’t it?

-Gatsby continues the pink into his silk tie, consisting of thick maroon and salmon pink stripes crossing down from left to right.
+Gatsby continues the pink into his silk tie, consisting of thick burgundy and salmon pink stripes crossing down from left to right.
 The tie was one of the few items from the outfit that Brooks Brothers offered an exact replica of… although it has since stopped manufacturing and selling it.

 Gatsby wears a maroon silk pocket square in his suit jacket’s breast pocket that perfectly calls out the maroon in the tie.
 While some consider anything but a white pocket square to be rakish rather than elegant, Gatsby’s choice is certainly bold and stands out more than a white handkerchief would against such a light-colored suit.